 So, here are the top 5 backend languages/frameworks to rule the roots in 2021 and beyond.

 The Python programming language has grown at an amazing 18–19% annual rate over the last five years.
 This is one of the most popular backend programming languages due to its compatibility with cutting-edge technologies like artificial intelligence and machine learning.

-Almost every industry vertical has been using Python as the primary backend language for the past few years, having only recently begun to understand programming.
+Almost every industry vertical has used Python as the primary backend language for the past few years, having only recently begun to understand programming.
 Due to its simple syntax, it is easy to read, learn, and use.
-Thus, it is widely used for web development, software development, machine learning, artificial intelligence, and other cutting-edge technologies.
+Thus, it is widely used by top web development firms for software development, machine learning, artificial intelligence, web development, and other cutting-edge technologies.
 The language includes features such as rich library support, faster integration with other languages, garbage collection, GUI support, and others.